This is the multi-page printable view of this section. Click here to print.

 Now that some images are in place, you can point your browser at the Anchore Enterprise UI by directing it to http://localhost:3000/.

-Enter the username admin and password foobar to log in.
+Enter the username admin and the password you defined in the compose file to log in.
 These are some of the features you can use in the browser:

 • Navigate images